IBM/aspera-cli/README.erb.md

 Alternatively, Ruby came pre-installed on macOS (but maybe not on more modern versions).
 Starting with Macos Sierra, the version of Ruby is high enough.
-In that case, installation of the gem requires: `sudo gem install asperalm`.
+In that case, installation of the gem requires: `sudo gem install aspera`.

 ### Windows